vivian-wong/meltpool-clustering/README.md

 Run preprocess.m in Matlab to generate preprocessed images.

-Run each ipynb file to see 2D clustering results.
+Run conv_encoder.ipynb to see 2D clustering results.